PARKING AND BUILDING ENTRY

-Due to heightened security, all persons entering the Yuengling Center, including graduates, are subject to bag check and metal detector screening.
+All persons entering the Yuengling Center, including graduates, are subject to bag check and metal detector screening.

 All graduates must enter through the Corral which is located near Gate A at the southwest corner of the Yuengling Center.
 Once inside the Corral, students will be directed to the appropriate check-in table to pick up their reader card.
 Please see map, below for additional information.

 Bachelor’s and master’s students will then proceed down to the arena floor.
 Students will be seated with their college (not alphabetically by name) so you may sit with your friends who are in the same college as you as long as you arrive to the arena floor together.

 Bachelor’s and master’s students must arrive no later than 45 minutes prior to the start of their ceremony.
 Failure to do so may result in you being delayed from participating in the ceremony and missing your name being announced.

 - Doctoral students will join their hooding faculty and receive hooding and processional